Investment in technology: Make or break for Nigeria’s oil, gas industry

-As the day goes by, new technologies have made it imperative for the Nigerian oil and gas sector to keep pace with the rest of the world or be left behind; BENJAMIN UMUTEME reports.
+As the day goes by, new technologies have made it imperative for the oil and gas sector to keep pace with the rest of the world or risk being left behind.
+BENJAMIN UMUTEME reports.

-Technology has not only become the ‘go to’ for every human endeavour, it has now something that every sector of the economy cannot do without.
+Technology has not only become the ‘go to’ for every human endeavour, it is now something that every sector of the economy cannot do without.

-From security to health to agriculture and the financial sector of the economy, the story is the state-there is need for urgent investment in technology.
+From security to health to agriculture and the financial sector of the economy, the story is the same-there is need for urgent investment in technology.

-And in the Nigerian oil and gas industry, the need for technology has become all the more important considering the huge cost of production that is incurred by operators in the sector.
+In the oil and gas industry, the need for technology has become important considering the huge cost of production incurred by operators.

-Official data say Nigeria is one of the oil producing countries that has the highest cost of oil production.
+Official data says Nigeria is one of the oil producing countries that has the highest cost of oil production.

 Changing the narrative